Applies To: SQL Server 2016

 This topic covers the following information:

-Creating A Service Application
+Creating a Reporting Services Service Application

 Edit Service Application Properties

-Create a Service Application with PowerShell
+To create a Reporting Services Service Application using PowerShell

 You can use SharePoint Central Administration or PowerShell scripts to create the Reporting Services services applications.
 For more information on using SharePoint Central Administration, see the “Create a Reporting Services Service Application” section in Install Reporting Services SharePoint Mode for SharePoint 2010.
 See the PowerShell section later in this topic for a sample PowerShell script for creating service applications.